eea/eionet.contreg/README.md

 that is denoted by CR_SOURCE_HOME in the below instructions.

 Before you can build CR source code, you need to set your environment specific properties.
-For that, make a copy of unittest.properties in CR_SOURCE_HOME, and rename it to local.properties.
+For that, make a copy of default.properties in CR_SOURCE_HOME, and rename it to local.properties.
 Go through the resulting file and change properties that are specific to your environment or wishes.
 Each property's exact meaning and effect is commented in the file.

 Now you are ready to build your CR code.
 It is built with Maven.
-The following command assumes that Maven's executable (mvn) is on the command path, and that it is run while being in CR_SOURCE_HOME directory:
+The following command assumes that Maven's executable (mvn) is on the command path, and that it is run while being in CR_SOURCE_HOME directory.
+The property `config.app.home` may need to be configured while running build command.

-    shell> mvn clean install
+    shell> mvn -Dmaven.test.skip=true -Denv=local -Dconfig.app.home=/some/other/dir clean install

 ### 3.1 Unit tests